maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 If the index in a group is `-1`, it means that there is no associated stage.
 You can also combine multiple stages into one group together, which is done e.g. for procedural hit shaders, where a hit shader is used along an intersection shader.

-Note that the `generalIndex` is used for Ray-Generation and Ray-Miss shaders.
+Note that the `generalIndex` is used for ray generation and ray miss shaders.

 ````js
 let shaderBindingTable = device.createRayTracingShaderBindingTable({